-SEGC has received over 550 claims as a result of the collapse of the BBY Group, a financial services and stockbroking group, of which BBY Ltd (BBY) was the main trading entity.
-The SEGC Board has established a Claims Committee to deal with the expanded workload arising out of this large number of claims.
+SEGC received around 600 claims as a result of the collapse of the BBY Group, a financial services and stockbroking group, of which BBY Ltd (BBY) was the main trading entity.
+Ten claims were received during the 2018/2019 financial year.
+The SEGC Board established a Claims Committee to deal with the workload arising out of this large number of claims.

 Voluntary administrators and receivers were appointed to BBY on 17 May and 18 May 2015 respectively.
 As a consequence, ASX Limited and ASX Clear Pty Limited suspended the participation of BBY with effect from 18 May 2015.
+ASX Limited and ASX Clear Pty Ltd terminated the participation of BBY with effect from 4 March 2019.